The Best Messenger Bags of 2017

 These two broad attributes, effectiveness and efficiency, aligned impeccably well in the Patagonia Black Hole, which earned the relatively rare score: a perfect 10.
 It did not have the most pockets: that would detract from efficiency.
 Rather, it had just enough organizational options, not too many that we got lost in a labyrinth of pockets, sleeves, and zippers.

-Both of the Timbuk2 bags also score well.
-The Timbuk2 Command is the best business and travel-specific bag we have seen, with features well tuned to its user type.
+Both of the Timbuk2 products also score well.
+The Timbuk2 Command is the best business and travel-specific model, with features well tuned to its user type.
 The Timbuk2 Classic also has just enough pockets to be fun and functional, but not too many.
 In theory, this would have been stronger competition for our overall winner, the Patagonia Black Hole, but it lacked a few easy-access features that made it, overall, slightly less versatile and required a bit more thought to pack efficiently.

 Ease of Use